wmo-im/wis2box/docs/source/user/public-services-setup.rst

 Built-in SSL support
 --------------------

-If you do not have a reverse proxy available, you can enable SSL support in the wis2box-ctl.py script.
+If you do not have a reverse proxy available, you can enable SSL support in the ``wis2box-ctl.py`` script.

-To enable HTTPS and MQTTS on your wis2box you can run wis2box with the option –ssl:
+To enable HTTPS and MQTTS on your wis2box you can run wis2box with the option ``–ssl``:

 .. code-block:: bash